sec-js/PtestMethod/index.rst

 Here you will find the documentation of the main tools.

-- :doc:`Metasploit Fundamentams <MetasploitFundamentals>` : How to use Metasploit.
+- :doc:`Metasploit Fundamentals <MetasploitFundamentals>` : How to use Metasploit.
 Forked from metasploit unlished.